 In occupations at tertiary education level there is little competition for jobs as nurses with basic or specialist qualifications, engineers, graduate engineers, qualified IT staff, doctors, secretaries (social work), teachers and pre-school teachers, amongst others.
 In the longer term, population growth and demographic make-up, with more younger and older people, will create continued strong demand for labour.
 Digitalisation is also driving demand for labour in several areas.
 In occupations at upper-secondary-education level there is little competition for jobs in most of the building trades, and as cooks, motor vehicle mechanics and vehicle repairers, assistant nurses and lorry drivers, amongst others.

-In 2018, the number of people in employment (15-74 year-olds) on the Swedish labour market increased by 91 000, corresponding to 1.8%.
+In 2019, the number of people in employment (15-74 year-olds) on the Swedish labour market increased by 34 000, corresponding to 0.7%.
 Employment increased in both the private and the public services sector and in the construction sector, whilst it fell slightly in industry.
-In 2019 and 2020, employment is expected to continue to increase, but at a slightly decreasing pace.
-Sweden has the highest employment rate of all EU Member States, and it is estimated that it will continue to grow among both those born in Sweden and those born abroad.
+In 2020 and 2021, employment is expected to continue to grow, but very slightly.
+Sweden has among the highest employment rates of all EU countries and the employment rate is expected to decline marginally over the next few years.